adamliter/adamliter.org/about.md

 #### Notes

-[^1]: If you're wondering why I'm recognizing the Indigienous peoples who were here before, it is because I think such an act is an important first step in pushing back against colonialism and highlighting the fact that there is an ongoing genocide against Indigineous peoples.
+[^1]: If you're wondering why I'm recognizing the indigienous peoples who were here before, it is because I think such an act is an important first step in pushing back against colonialism and highlighting the fact that there is an ongoing genocide against indigineous peoples.
 A friend of mine has written [a piece][tyler] that goes into more detail about the importance of this.

 [academic]: http://adamliter.org/academic/
 [DOC]: http://dis-orientation.info/